kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 single-level object.

 The Workload is owned by the LWS and sets `spec.controllerRef` to the LWS.
-Its name is `<name-prefix>-<uid-hash>`, where the hash is derived from the LWS UID, matching the Job pattern in [KEP-5547][kep5547].
-Discovery does not use this name: LWS finds the object through the controller ownerReference and `spec.controllerRef`.
-That avoids colliding with another namespaced controller that also creates a Workload named after its CR (for example a Job also named `inference`), and LWS must not adopt a pre-existing object at the computed name whose owner or `controllerRef` points elsewhere.
+Its name is `<name-prefix>-<uid-hash>` of `lws.UID`.
+Discover it by owner and `controllerRef`, never by assuming the Workload is named after the LWS.

-A flat Workload includes only the stable template set for its selected level;
+Do not adopt a same-name object owned elsewhere.

-a composite Workload includes the root composite template and nested replica/role templates.
-One template is instantiated many times, so scaling does not add Workload entries.
+A flat Workload has only the stable templates for its selected level; a composite Workload has the root plus nested replica/role templates.
+Scaling does not add Workload entries.

 ### Workload and PodGroup Lifecycle